Dogs

 A female dog’s heat cycle is her natural way of getting ready to have puppies.
 It’s often called the female dog period cycle, though it’s different from what humans go through.

 When a female dog is “in heat,” her body is preparing for the chance to mate and become pregnant.
-You may notice blood spots, a swollen vulva, or changes in her behaviour—like acting more clingy or restless.
+You may notice blood spots, a swollen vulva, or changes in her behaviour, like acting more clingy or restless.
 Some dogs may seem more playful or start lifting their tail to the side when touched near their back end.

-Most female dogs go into their first heat between 6 and 12 months old, though some may start a little earlier or later.
+Most female dogs go into their first period and are in heat between 6 and 12 months old, though some may start a little earlier or later.
 Small breeds often begin sooner, or as early as 6 months, while larger breeds may only have their first period cycle when they’ve hit 18 to 24 months old.
 This is something to keep in mind when choosing the right dog breeds, especially if you’re a first-time owner or want to plan around the timing of their development.

 If your puppy is around that age and you’ve started noticing small spots of blood, or she’s suddenly got every male dog in the park sniffing around her, chances are she’s starting her first cycle.

-How Often Do Dogs Go Into Heat?
+How Often Do Female Dogs Have Their Heat Cycle?

 Most female dogs go into heat twice a year, or about every 5 to 11 months.
 It’s different for every dog, and some might only have their period cycle once a year, especially certain breeds like Basenjis or Tibetan Mastiffs.